BWOlatunji/Command-Line-Programming-in-R-Workshop/README.md

 - Execute core R operations for data management and analysis.
 - Construct effective R scripts for automation and efficiency.
 - Gain a deeper understanding of the R environment.

+## Workshop Outline:
+1. Terminal vs Shell
+2. Setting up your working environment
+3. How to get help from the command line
+4. How to navigate the Bash terminal
+5. Working with directories and files
+  - List content
+  - Find directories and files
+  - View directories and files
+6. Redirection and Pipelines
+7. Modifying File permissions
+8. What is a Bash script?
+9. Declare environment variables
+10. Variables in Bash Script

 This workshop is ideal for those seeking to elevate their R proficiency and unlock the power of command-line programming for data science tasks.